yashp2807/Testingmerge/Deployment_README.md

 - Acccess to Redshift
 - Ruby 2.3+
+- Git & Project source code access

 ## Getting Started

 Migration tool is built on top of Git and Ruby based schema management tool (Active record and Standalone migrations).
-The tool is been personalised for Innovaccer data stores by adding additional plugins for Redshift,Greenplum and other ER diagram tool.
+The tool is been personalised for Innovaccer data stores by adding additional plugins for Redshift, Greenplum, custom snippeter for backup and disaster recovery and other ER diagram tool.

 Following steps would be useful to create and migrate new project.

 1. Project Clone:</br>